 RNCs, when used in ECDIS do not provide the same level of functionality that is provided by ENCs.
-The limitations of operating with RNCs are outlined in IMO SN Circular 207/Rev.1.
-Guidance on chart datum's and the accuracy of positions is provided in IMO SN Circ 255 (see Annex A).
+The limitations of operating with RNCs are outlined in Appendix 2 of IMO MSC.1/Circ.1503 (as amended) ECDIS - Guidance for Good Practice.
+Guidance on chart datum's and the accuracy of positions is provided in IMO SN.1/Circ 255.